The Evolution of Money VII “The Force in Dormancy”

 Cryptocurrency and human emotion

-A world without money
+Evolution of Money VII: A world without money

-Before the arrival of the Spaniard Conquistadores, the people of the Inca Empire, the largest in the pre-Columbian America, did not have a real concept of money.
-Their expansive political and administrative structure, then considered the most sophisticated in the new world, was powered by labor money.
+Thus Before the arrival of the Spaniard Conquistadores, the people of the Inca Empire, the largest in the pre-Columbian America, did not have a real concept of money.
+The evolution of money VII Their expansive political and administrative structure, then considered the most sophisticated in the new world, was powered by labor money.
 While the empire was rich in gold, had mountains of silver, harvested a lot of coca and other foodstuffs and made the finest textiles and buildings, they had no marketplaces.
 Instead of paying taxes in commodities, the subjects provided labor to the state.
 This was a world that functioned and thrived well without ‘real’ money.

 Picture a world without money.
 Is it possible to consider the modern world functioning as it does, or even differently, without money?
 If the bond traders of the 16th century were to appear in modern times, it would be impossible for them to wrap their heads around the concept of a commercial world that operates without gold, yet it does.
 As we usher in an age of cryptocurrency, and considering how unique this kind of money is, one cannot help but wonder, is it just another fad whose end we are too blinded by profits to see?
 Considering that the world cannot fall back on to paper money, what happens would cryptocurrency not work out as promised?
 What comes after cryptocurrency?

-Understanding the Crypto craze deception
+Evolution of Money VII: Understanding the Crypto craze deception

 More than 82,000 digital asset projects that run on the blockchain technology have been launched around the world since Bitcoin, but about 92 per cent of them have failed according to the China Academy of Information and Communications Technology (CAICT).
 Since blockchain became a buzzword, and an entire industry arose to utilize and exploit it, but each of the failed projects had an average lifespan of just a year.
 Millions of investors and speculators have lost a lot of money in what is now dubbed ‘Crypto Craze’, which has had worse effects than the money lost: many people’s faith in cryptocurrency as a viable currency of the future was seriously eroded.

+Evolution of Money VII and crypto failure?
 Pessimists are quick to point out this fact to back up their narrative that the future has no place for cryptocurrency.
 However, to understand why those cryptocurrencies failed, and why those that have survived this far may hold the key to the future of money, there are three facts you need to know:

 1. There were just too many cryptocurrencies launched within a short time that saturated the market, and the frauds took advantage to compromise its integrity and get rich.
 There is only room for so many forms of money – crypto coins, smart contracts, and privacy coins – in the digital sphere.
 Besides, out of the over 82,000 cryptocurrencies that saw the light of day, a good number of them were fraudulent.
 Those that were legitimate got lost in the fray, and coupled with the founders’ limited technical know-how and delicateness of the market, they had little chance to succeed.